A7madRif3at/A7madRif3at/README.md

 - 👋 Hi, I’m @A7madRif3at
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Advanced Data Analysis
-- 💞️ I’m looking to collaborate on projects which is allowing to get more deep in data science
+- 💞️ I’m looking to collaborate on projects which is allowing me to get more deep in data science
 - 📫 reach me over mail ahmedrefaa0809@gmail.com

 <!---